 - Noticeable odor was detected at the wet well and the area located beside the wet well.

-- DEQ contacted Apex Companies, LLC, a contractor on the state-lead contract.
-Under the state-lead contract program, DEQ retains one or more contractors, through the Commonwealth’s contract procurement procedures, to perform emergency response activities as well as release investigation and corrective action at petroleum release sites.
-DEQ staff oversee work performed by state-lead contractors.
+- DEQ contacted Apex Companies, LLC, which is one of contractors on the State Lead Program, to support the odor investigation.
+Under the State Lead Program, DEQ retains one or more contractors through contract procurement procedures to perform emergency response activities as well as release investigation and corrective action at petroleum release sites.
+DEQ staff oversee work performed by State Lead contractors.

-- At 8 p.m., personnel from ODW, the Department of Environmental Quality (DEQ), the Virginia Department of Emergency Management (VDEM), and Apex were onsite to evaluate the smell and collect an initial round of samples.
+- At 8 p.m., personnel from ODW, DEQ, the Virginia Department of Emergency Management (VDEM), and Apex were onsite to evaluate the smell and collect an initial round of samples.

 - VDEM collected samples at two locations (the facility wet well and pre-sedimentation basin) to perform a qualitative screening analysis to help with potential target analytes.
 The screening analysis returned a result of a possible hydrocarbon detection (benzene, phenol, and toluene).

-- In the evening, Apex collected water samples from the wet well, water treatment plant influent, and the finished water and submitted them to a VELAP-certified laboratory for volatile organic compounds (VOCs) (EPA Method 8260) and semi-volatile organic compounds (SVOCs) (Method 8270) analysis.
-The results were non-detect for all constituents, except for one constituent [bis (2-chloroethyl) ether at 13.7 ug/L] and for typical chlorination by-products.
+- At the same time, Apex collected water samples from the wet well, water treatment plant influent, and the finished water and submitted them to a VELAP-certified laboratory for volatile organic compounds (VOCs) (EPA Method 8260) and semi-volatile organic compounds (SVOCs) (Method 8270) analyses.
+The results were non-detect for all constituents, except for one constituent [bis (2-chloroethyl) ether at 13.7 ug/L] and for typical chlorination by-products which were detected in the finished water sample entering the distribution system.

 - At 8:24 p.m., the State Corporation Commission (SCC) deputy director of Pipeline Safety & Damage Prevention reported the following findings from an investigation of the Colonial Pipeline which crosses the Rapidan River five to seven miles upstream of the Wilderness intake.

-- As of 8:06 p.m.
-Colonial Pipeline has not found any leak indications.
+- As of 8:06 p.m., Colonial Pipeline Company has not found any leak indications.

 - Both pipelines are up and running at regular operating pressure.